Swim England

 Click here to view more about this course

-• Child Safeguarding CPD
+• Safeguarding in Aquatics

 This course is for anyone working directly with young or vulnerable people, such as teachers or coaches.
 The workshop will raise your awareness of signs of abuse, and give you the tools and confidence you need to deal with any issues sensitively, appropriately and effectively should the need ever arise.